randisihombing/randisihombing/README.md

 ## 🧑‍💻 About Me

-I'm a passionate Mobile Developer with over **1 year of experience** in Flutter-based application development.
+I'm a passionate Mobile Developer with over 3 year of experience in Promgramming with 2 year of experience in Flutter-based application development.
 I enjoy building smooth, responsive, and optimized mobile experiences.
 My work includes health and financial applications — one of which is live on the **Play Store and App Store**.